 In a 0.5 milliliter reaction tube, prepare a fresh 30 millimolar spermine solution in buffer A [1].
 Then, mix 100 microliters of 10 micromolar synthetic miRNA (pronounce as micro-R-N-A) with 100 microliters of spermine solution in a 2-milliliter reaction tube [2], and incubate for 30 minutes at 30 degrees Celsius [3].

-CU: Talent adds spermine into a 2 mL reaction tube.
+CU: Talent adds buffer to spermine into a 0.5 mL reaction tube.

 CU: Talent mixes two solutions in a 2 mL reaction tube.
 Videographer: Take multiple shots, as this will be used later.